artsy/artsy.github.io/_posts/2017-01-22-Swift-at-Artsy.md

   > Swift’s built-in language features make it easy to safely extract and work with JSON data decoded with Foundation APIs — without the need for an external library or framework.

   They do, but it's not great code to write nor maintain.
+I don't know anyone who does what they recommend in production.

 * **Slow.** Native development when put next to web development is slow.
 Application development requires full compilation cycles, and full state restart of the application that you're working on.
 A trivial string change in Eigen takes [25 seconds][eigen_25] to show up.
 When I tell some developers that time, they laugh and say I have it good.

   This becomes extremely painful once you start [getting used][injection_twitter] to technologies like Injection for Xcode, which is what ruined my appetite for building apps the traditional way.
 We were starting to come up with all sorts of techniques to allow separation of any part of the codebase into a new app so you can iterate just there.

-  I've heard developers say they use using Playgrounds to work around some of these problems, and the KickStarter app has probably the closest I've seen to an [actual implmentation of this][kickstart_play].
+  I've heard developers say they use using Playgrounds to work around some of these problems, and the Kickstarter app has probably the closest I've seen to an [actual implmentation of this][kickstart_play].

   The Swift compiler is slow.
 Yes, it will improve.
 However, it's root issue comes from Swift being a more complicated language to compile, and it doing more work.
 On the side of doing more work, the awesome type inference systems can make it feel arbitrary about what will take longer to compile or not.
 We eventually [automated having our CI warn us][danger-eigen] whether the code we were adding was slow.

-### React Native
+# React Native

 You may want to read our announcement of switching to [React Native][artsy-rn] in anticipation of this.
 However the big three reasons are: